kolbanidze/cimplecrypt/README.md

 # Cimplecrypt

-Cross platform simple file encryption in C. Supports Windows and Linux.
-MacOS untested.
+Cross platform simple file encryption in C. Supports Windows, Linux and MacOS (builds available).

 ## Encryption
 For encryption it uses AEGIS-256.
 As a KDF - Argon2 ID (libsodium implementation).